Top English-speaking countries to visit for the holidays

 Belize, a captivating gem of the Caribbean that shares its boundaries with Mexico, is merely a brisk 1.45-hour flight away from the vibrant city of Cancun.

-As a former British colony until the 1970s, English echoes through the country, with a staggering 82% of its people fluent in the language.
+As a former British colony until the 1970s, the language continues to echo throughout the English-speaking country, with a staggering 82% of its people fluent in the language.
 Belize invites its visitors to dive into world-class snorkeling adventures, soak in the laid-back ambiance of ‘island time’, and step back in time exploring the intriguing Mayan ruins.

 Sweden